Activity for Children, Pre-teens and Teens

 Squeeze out

-clear glue or dish soap or both in bottle
+clear glue in bottle

-(20% or 1/5 of bottle)
+(about 20% or 1/5 of bottle)

-with warm tap water
+Fill bottle with warm tap water

-(80 % or 4/5 of bottle)
+(70 % or 3/5 of bottle)

 Add glitter.